sammy007/open-ethereum-pool/README.md

   // Pay out miners using this module
   "payouts": {
     "enabled": false,
+    // Require minimum number of peers on node "requirePeers": 25,
     // Run payouts in this interval
     "interval": "12h",
     // Geth instance node rpc endpoint for payouts processing